No warrior heads into battle without weapons and armor.

 If your motivation is perpetually running on empty, it doesn’t mean that you can’t have a home boxing gym.
 But perhaps it’s best to split your workouts between the gym and home to get the best results.

 At home, you have no boxing instructor to correct your mistakes.
-You can easily adopt bad habits that can be tough to break once the movement is imprinted in your brain and muscles.
+You can easily adapt bad habits that can be tough to break once the movement is imprinted in your brain and muscles.

 There’s also no guarantee that you’ll be able to replicate the same technique you see someone perform on a video.